lanesurface/SFL/README.md

 ### On the Use of this Library in Font Display Technologies
-Because rendering characteristics are so variable, and the facilities provided by Java are poorly equipped for this purpose, the actual implementation of a rasterizer has been left up to the client's disgression.
+Because rendering characteristics are so variable, and the facilities provided by Java are poorly equipped for this purpose, the actual implementation of a rasterizer has been left up to the client's discretion.
 That is to say that this library primarily concerns itself with the extraction and interpretation of font data, not with the actual display of it.
 Though the outline data is quite complex in nature, the format in which it is stored after parsing should not be difficult to